Why Private MD Labs?

 Your ferritin level is below the optimal range, indicating your body's iron stores are depleted.
 Low ferritin is often the earliest sign of iron deficiency and can cause fatigue, weakness, difficulty concentrating, and hair thinning even before anemia develops.

 * Regular blood test results (e.g., CBC) typically start arriving the next business day after sample collection.
-More complex tests, such as hormone panels, may take up to 10–15 business days due to their complexity.
+More advanced tests may take longer due to complexity.

 Here’s how easy it is to get blood work done on your terms